epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 ### Requirements and dependencies
-Display setup for planetary surfaces and maps in TOPCAT
+Display setup for planetary surfaces and maps in TOPCAT & Aladin

 ### Keywords